Beaconsfield

 South Bucks u3a

 In addition to this, we have many small interest groups meeting at different times and catering for every kind of interest – intellectual, physical, artistic – you name it, we do it!
-The only requirement for joining us is that you should be “not in full-time work”.
+The only requirement for joining us is that you should be “no longer in full-time employment”.